WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 In Java, there isn't just a `list`; it's either a `LinkedList` or an `ArrayList`.
 In Python, we have a more 'human' naming scheme, meaning we just call it a `list`, but really don't know if this is a linked list or a dynamic array.

+#####<a id="datamodeling">Modeling a Problem</a>

+Modeling is the art of formulating your application in terms of precisely described, well understood problems.
+Modeling is the key to applying algorithmic design techniques to real-world problems.
+It's a way of relating your application to what has been done before.

+Most algorithms are designed to work on a rigorously defined __abstract__ structure, such as a permutation or graph or set.
+To utilize algorithms to their fullest extent, you have to be able to describe your problem abstractly in terms of procedures on fundamental structures.

+What this means is that if you're in a company building software for "widgets", you can't look up a solution to a "widget optimization problem".
+Instead, you have to describe how your widget fits into common data structures (to then leverage the common methods of those data structures).

+#####<a id="fundamentaldatastructures">Fundamental Data Structures</a>

+So with your widget, you can see if it fits any of these fundamental data structures:

+* __Permutations__ - an arrangement, or ordering, of items.
+For example, {1, 2, 3, 4} and {3, 2, 4, 1} are two distinct permutations of the same
+  set of numbers.
+Note that ordering matters.
+Usually in questions that look for an "arrangement", "tour", "ordering" or "sequence"
+* __Subsets__ - represents selections from a set of items.
+For example, {1, 3, 4} and {2} are two distinct subsets of the first four integers.
+  Order does not matter in subsets. {1, 3, 4} is identical to {3, 4, 1}.
+  Usually in questions that look for a "cluster", "collection", "committee", "group", "packaging", or "selection"
+* __Trees__ - represents hierarchical relationships between items.
+Trees
+  are usually in questions seeking a "hierarchy", "dominance relationship", "ancestor/descendant relationship" or "taxonomy"
+* __Graphs__ - represents relationships between arbitrary pairs of objects.
+  An example is a network of roads as a graph, where the vertices are cities and the edges are roads between connecting pairs of cities.
+Usually in questions that look for "network", "circuit", "web", or "relationship"
+* __Points__ - represents locations in some geometric space.
+For example, the location of a restaurant or house on a map.
+Usually in questions that look for "sites", "positions", "data records", or "locations"
+* __Polygons__ - represents regions in a geometric space.
+For example, the borders of a county or state as shown on a map.
+Polygons and polyhedra are likely in questions working on "shapes", "regions", "configurations", or "boundaries".
+* __Strings__ - represents sequences of characters or patterns.
+For example, the names of students in a class.
+Strings are likely in questions dealing with "text", "characters", "patterns", or "labels"

+These fundamental data structures are important because they provide the language to use to model applications.
+Study the _input_ and _output_ of each problem and you'll know where to look when the problem arises in your application.

+Modeling is only the first step in designing an algorithm for a problem, but its also the most important step towards a solution.
+Make sure you model the problem correctly before trying to solve it.

 ##<a id="whatisalgorithm">What is an Algorithm?</a>